ceri-num/uv-larm/challenge/git-rds.md

 Second (if there is no merge conflict ;) ), you can `git push`.

 Finally, you can find on the internet, plenty of tutorial like [this one](https://opensource.com/article/20/4/git-merge-conflict) to deal with merging conflicts.
+However, the better way to avoid conflict is to work in separate files or separate areas in files at same time step, and to commit/pull/push frequently.

 ## Initialize a proper catkin project